 You’ve probably heard of the benefits of outsourcing already — lower costs, access to a wider talent pool, less in-house stress, increased efficiency, and more.
 But while these certainly sound good, there’s probably one factor that’s a source for concern or holding you back: potential cultural differences between you and the supplier.

-In this blog, we aim to explore the driving factors behind these cultural differences, describe the common ways they manifest in IT outsourcing and remote collaboration as well as the problems they usually cause, and share the things that we at 1902 Software practice in order to overcome these differences in our collaboration with our customers.
+In this blog, we aim to explore the driving factors behind these cultural differences, describe the common ways they manifest in outsourcing IT projects and remote collaboration as well as the problems they usually cause, and share the things that we at 1902 Software practice in order to overcome these differences in our collaboration with our clients.

 Why do we need to talk about cultural differences?

 Culture is a major factor in how people perceive the world and behave in social situations — as such, it’s no secret that it affects the way people do business, too.
 Differences in culture (which in this blog we’ll use loosely to refer to a set of assumptions, norms, traditions, values, and habits shared by a specific group) can be an unwelcome friction in an otherwise smooth project flow.

 Yet despite this, cultural fit is something that’s not often taken into account at the start of a collaboration between two companies when there are budgets, timelines, requirements, and resources to consider first.
 Instead, it’s brought up when a project is already beginning to fall apart due to miscommunication and misunderstandings, and the main culprit that everyone turns to is, well, cultural difference.

 But the fact of the matter is that cultural differences in business will always exist in some way — be it between two different companies in the same city having different internal work cultures, or two companies located at the opposite ends of the globe with employees carrying fundamentally different customs and values.